 The past two decades were the era of Software-as-a-Service (SaaS) hegemony in the digital revolution landscape.
 Companies have largely embraced cloud-based models to automate redundant tasks, drive customer relationships, and streamline processes.
 But a new kind of tech change is now on the rise,

 Software as a Service, often termed SaaS, has been on the scene for a while.
 It is technically transforming businesses like yours, offering cost-effective, flexible software solutions.
-However, as artificial intelligence (AI) continues to take up space, an emergent question in technology c
+However, as artificial intelligence (AI) continues to take up space, an emergent question in technology circles,

 Have you ever wondered why some SaaS businesses soar while others struggle to retain even their earliest customers?
 One of the major threats in a billion-dollar SaaS industry is customer churn .
 To put a number on it, the average monthly SaaS churn is 3% to 8%.
 This roughly translates to 32-50% of

 Software as a Service is something that most enterprises have become familiar with.
 It is a cloud-based software delivery model where applications are hosted and maintained through an external source—a third party provider—and accessed by users from all across the internet.
-SaaS is, however, diff
+SaaS is, however,